dmwong25/dmwong25/README.md

 ### Welcome to my Github Profile!

 ## About me
 Hello!
-My name is David Wong and I'm a rising junior at Pomona College majoring in CS and minoring in Math.
+My name is David Wong and I'm a senior at Pomona College majoring in CS and minoring in Math.

 I began coding my freshman year in college and am proficient in coding in Java, Python, and R. I am currently learning C